 If you have a product, it’s much easier to get traffic to your blog.
 Identify influencers with a big blog and email list, especially if they have no product, and offer them a large commissions for every sale of your products that they make.

 Make sure you get all buyers of your product to subscribe to your email list, and you win; you win because those buyers might not otherwise know about you, but now they are readers who have bought a product you created.

 40. Leverage Kindle’s KDP ebook promotion system

-If you sell an ebook, you can also leverage limited-time Kindle promotions to boost your email list; Tristan King was able to get 600% more people to download his ebook by leveraging Kindle’s KDP ebook promotion system, and that gave him a nice boost in readership.
+If you sell an eBook, you can also leverage limited-time Kindle promotions to boost your email list; Tristan King was able to get 600% more people to download his eBook by leveraging Kindle’s KDP ebook promotion system, and that gave him a nice boost in readership.

-41. Listen to Your Readers
+41. Listen to Your Readers’ and Audience Feedback

-In blogging this is #1.
+In blogging and business this is #1.